Bitterblue (novel): Plot

 Bitterblue goes to a murder trial, and finds that Saf is the one accused of murder.
 Saf realizes Bitterblue is the queen, not the commoner he believed her to be.
-When his alibi is proven and the case is over, he steals Bitterblue's crown and sells on the black market.
+When his alibi is proven and the case is over, he steals Bitterblue's crown and sells it on the black market.
 Bitterblue manages to decipher hidden messages from her mother and discovers the depth of her father's depravity.
 She visits Saf to apologize, and as she leaves she is stabbed, an assassination attempt orchestrated by Runnemood.
 Runnemood is later found dead and blamed for acting against Bitterblue.
 She suspects that she is still being lied to.

 Bitterblue discovers Leck's old journals, which are written in strange, unrecognizable symbols.
 Bitterblue's head librarian, Death, learns that the journals are in a different language, and begins to translate them to learn Leck's secrets.
 When Death is attacked and many of the journals burned, Bitterblue realizes Thiel is responsible.
 He reveals that Leck compelled him and others to torture people for Leck's pleasure, and all of Bitterblue advisors have been responsible for silencing the truth in order to forget their painful pasts.
-He then commits suicide.
-Darby also commits suicide.
+He then commits suicide and Darby also kills himself out of guilt.
 Bitterblue confronts Thiel and Runnemood's remaining followers, gaining their loyalty when she forgives them for what they were forced to do, but determines that they cannot force others to suppress their past in the same way.

 Bitterblue takes measures to ensure the true history of the realm is recorded.
 Saf and his group do their part in the city.
 Saf and Bitterblue spend a night together, and Bitterblue realizes Saf's Grace is the ability to give others good dreams.
-Katsa returns from her expedition to the unknown East behind the mountains with Lady Fire and others from the Dells and Pikkia interested in allying.
-When they return to the Dells, Po's older brother Skye leaves with them, as does Saf.
+Katsa returns from her expedition to the unknown East behind the mountains with Lady Fire, Pikkia and others from the Dells as they are interested in allying.
+When they return to the Dells, Po's older brother Skye leaves with them, and Saf joins him.
 Bitterblue learns that Hava is her half-sister, born after Leck raped her mother, Bellamew.
 Bitterblue begins to found ministries to help Monsea properly recover from Leck's reign.